ofgot/Maze/README.md

 # Infinite Maze

-Do you like mazes? <br>
+Do you like mazes?‏𖦹<br>
 <br>
 Well, aren't you lucky!
 This game is just for you! <br> <br>
-Here, you can explore endless paths, trying to find your way out — because who doesn't enjoy a good challenge?‏𖦹<br><br>
+Here, you can explore endless paths, trying to find your way out — because who doesn't enjoy a good challenge?<br><br>
 And for the ultimate fun, it’s **INFINITE**, so you can play it **FOREVER**! <br>

 ## Warnings